microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/onenoteentityhierarchymodel.md

 ---
 title: "onenoteEntityHierarchyModel resource"
-description: "This is a base type for OneNote entities."
+description: "This is a base type for OneNote entities."author: "Jewan-microsoft"
 ---

 # onenoteEntityHierarchyModel resource